 The new Anti-Graft Law is informally named after its author, Young-Ran Kim, who served both as a Justice of the Supreme Court of Korea from 2004 to 2010 and as the chairwoman of the Anti-Corruption and Civil Rights Commission of Korea (ACRC) from 2011 to 2012.
 During her time in the latter role, the ACRC conducted a survey regarding public trust of public officials.
 According to the ACRC’s survey conducted in August 2011, 84.9 per cent of respondents from the general public indicated that public officials were heavily involved in influence peddling and providing improper favours while of those respondents who were public officials themselves, only 21.8 per cent believed this was a serious issue.
 It was evident that there was a substantial discrepancy between how the general public and public officials perceived the gravity of improper interactions involving public officials.

 The draft legislation proposed by the ACRC was initially aimed at primarily curbing improper practices taking place between current and former officials.
-During the ensuing political process, the provisions concerning conflict of interest were omitted from the final draft of the law.
+During the ensuing political process, the provisions concerning conflict of interest (which comprised a substantial portion of the initial draft) were omitted from the final draft of the law.
 In any case, the initial draft of the bill was proposed in 2012 and remained pending National Assembly committee and plenary review for several years until 2014.

 After the Sewol incident, there was a renewed push in the legislature to adopt this law, and finally, after significant modification through political compromises, the bill passed the National Assembly on 3 March 2015.
-The fact that the adoption process was so contentious is evident in the fact that there are now news reports of numerous efforts to oppose the law even after its adoption, either through a Constitutional challenge or the adoption of yet another law to amend the new law.
+The fact that the adoption process was so contentious is evident in the subsequent news reports of numerous efforts to oppose the law even after its adoption, either through a constitutional challenge or the adoption of yet another law to amend the new law.

 The following is a brief summary of the key provisions of the new Anti-Graft Law.